yusuke85/javascript-module-2-todo-workshop/README.md

-# Javascript-Module-2-Todo-Workshop
+# JavaScript-Module-2-Todo-Workshop

 ## Getting started
 * Fork and Clone this repo.
-## Part-1 Javascript in the browser
+## Part-1 JavaScript in the browser
 After working on a black screen for few weeks, with the only output of ```console.log``` But JavaScript was not meant to be run in ```console.log``` It was meant to make web pages dynamic.
 Lots of websites are powered by JavaScript today, and some (like Facebook) cannot function at all without it.
 It's become that important to the look and feel of the website.

-Today we will learn how to combine all this javascript knowledge with HTML and CSS in a browser, changing elements dynamically from user actions.
+Today we will learn how to combine all this JavaScript knowledge with HTML and CSS in a browser, changing elements dynamically from user actions.
 #### By the end of this section students should be able to:
 - Define what the DOM is and what it does
 - Use query selectors to retrieve elements from the DOM